-Sharon J. Nieter Burgmayer, W. Alton Jones Professor of Chemistry
+Sharon J. Nieter Burgmayer, W. Alton Jones Professor of Chemistry and Dean of Graduate Studies

 Inorganic and Bioinorganic Chemistry